 Stage Three involves specific processes and procedures to validate every product.
 This includes conducting IQ, OQ, and PQ processes for every product.
 By implementing these procedures, consistency and accuracy in checking every product is achieved, ensuring its quality and performance.

 Any discrepancies or issues found during the checking process are addressed by conducting a thorough process risk analysis.
-This involves following the outlined process validation procedure, SYS-014, as per ISO 13485:2016 and 21 CFR 820.75 requirements.
+This involves following the outlined process validation procedure, SYS-014, per ISO 13485:2016 and 21 CFR 820.75 requirements.

 Where You Should Keep All the Records

 This is especially important for process validation to ensure consistent production of correct results.
-Best practices for maintaining confidentiality and security of product records include access controls, regular backups, encryption of sensitive data, and maintaining an audit trail of all changes.
+Best practices for maintaining the confidentiality and security of product records include access controls, regular backups, encryption of sensitive data, and keeping an audit trail of all changes.
 Following these best practices ensures that product records are secure and comply with industry regulations.

 Vizologi is a revolutionary AI-generated business strategy tool that offers its users access to advanced features to create and refine start-up ideas quickly.